Jeandcc/NodeJS-Server-with-AUTH-and-Postgres-DB/README.md

 First, we need to **install** the extensions both for Prettier and for ESLint on VSC.
 After doing so, refresh the code editor and you'llbe able to see the changes.

 Another useful addition is auto-format on save.
-Click cmd + , to open VSCode settings and add this line to workspace settings: `"editor.formatOnSave":true`
+Click cmd + "," to open VSCode settings and add this line to workspace settings: `"editor.formatOnSave":true`
 Now every time you save your file it will automatically be prettified.

+To format the document according to ESLint standards, add this line to the **settings.JSON** file.

+`"eslint.autoFixOnSave": true,`